cloudposse/terraform-aws-dynamic-subnets/README.md

 ### Argument Reference

 Note: this module is intended for use with existing VPC and existing Internet Gateway.
-You should use [tf_vpc](https://github.com/cloudposse/terraform-aws-vpc) module if you plan to use new (separate) VPC.
+You should use [terraform-aws-vpc](https://github.com/cloudposse/terraform-aws-vpc) module if you plan to use a new (separate) VPC.

 ```hcl
 module "subnets" {